ejwillemse/WARP3/README.md

 # WARP3: A review of CARP variants using network analysis

+## Work-in-prograsse

+The repository files are currently beeing better organised.
+Please visit it again on 4 June 2019.

+## Background

 The repository contains resources for my (intended) presentation at the [WARP3](http://warp3.unical.it/wp/), the 3rd International Workshop on Arc Routing Problems – Pizzo (Calabria, Italy) May 27-29, 2019.

 Models developed for the presentation are available under [/models](https://github.com/ejwillemse/WARP3/models), data used under [/data](https://github.com/ejwillemse/WARP3/data), and resulting documents and presentations under [/docs](/docs).